-6.3.2.3 Authorization
+Authorization

 Authorization serves as the next level of defense.
 At its core, it checks if the authenticated users have the permission to execute an action.
 Most Identity Services support the notion of groups and roles.
 A user belongs to groups and each group has a list of roles that permits certain action on certain resources.
 OpenStack services reference the roles of the user attempting to access the service.
 OpenStack policy enforcer middleware takes into consideration the policy rules associated with each resource and the user’s group/roles and association to determine if access will be permitted for the requested resource.
-For more details on policies, please refer to the OpenStack Policies.
+For more details on policies, please refer to the OpenStack “Policies” section in [72].

-6.3.2.4 RBAC
+RBAC